A great veggie burger has to pass muster on a good deal of levels. I’m happy to say I think this Lentil Brown Rice Burger does just that.

 - In the bowl of a food processor blitz the oats and toasted pumpkin seeds.
 Add to the rice mixture along with the sea salt, freshly ground black pepper and cumin.

-- Heat a tablespoon of non dairy butter or olive oil in a large pan until hot, add the mushrooms and saute until they release their juices, cook a minute more and add the tablespoon of tamari.
+- Heat a couple of tablespoons of vegetable stock in a large pan until hot, add the mushrooms and saute until they release their juices, cook a minute more and add the tablespoon of tamari.

 - Place the mushrooms in the bowl with the rice mixture, add the chopped parsley and combine into patties.

 - You can refrigerate the patties (covered in plastic wrap) until you’re ready to cook them (overnight if necessary).

 - When ready to cook brush them with vegetables stock and place in the oven for 20 minutes, remove from the oven, carefully flip over and bake for a further 10-15 minutes.